Dale Earnhardt Jr.: 2013

-The No. 88 team then had two bad weeks, with a 30th-place finish at Watkins Glen due to a late race crash with Kasey Kahne.
-The next week, Earnhardt blew a right front tire while running in the Top 10.
+The No. 88 team then had two bad weeks, with a thirtieth-place finish at Watkins Glen due to a late race crash with Kasey Kahne.
+The next week, Earnhardt blew a right front tire while running in the top ten.
 The damage was enough that he finished 26 laps down, in 36th place.
-This evaporated his Chase cushion, but with finishes of 10th at Bristol and 8th at Atlanta, he was able to rebuild this cushion.
+This evaporated his Chase cushion, but with finishes of tenth at Bristol and eighth at Atlanta, he was able to rebuild this cushion.
 At Richmond, the last race of the regular season, Earnhardt only needed to finish 32nd or better to make the Chase.
-A 13th-place finish did this, and he entered the Chase seeded in ninth place.
+A thirteenth-place finish did this, and he entered the Chase seeded in ninth place.
 This was the first time in Earnhardt's career that he had made three straight Chase appearances.
 In the first Chase race at Chicagoland Speedway, Earnhardt suffered an engine failure, placing him last in Chase competition.
-He bounced back at New Hampshire Motor Speedway, leading 17 laps and finishing 6th.
-The result was good enough to move Earnhardt up to 11th in Chase for the Sprint Cup standings with eight races left in the season.
+He bounced back at New Hampshire Motor Speedway, leading seventeen laps and finishing sixth.
+The result was good enough to move Earnhardt up to 11th in the Chase for the Sprint Cup standings with eight races left in the season.

 At Dover, Earnhardt won his second pole of the season, setting a new qualifying speed record of 161.849 mph.
 This was the first time since 2002 that he had recorded more than one pole during a season.
-During the race, Earnhardt would lead 80 laps, but would finish 2nd to Jimmie Johnson.
-The following week at Kansas, he finished 8th.
-Making his 500th Cup start at Charlotte, Earnhardt led 19 laps early, but finished 15th while battling a tight race car.
+During the race, Earnhardt would lead eighty laps but would finish second to Jimmie Johnson.
+The following week at Kansas, he finished eighth.
+Making his five-hundredth Cup start at Charlotte, Earnhardt led nineteen laps early but finished 15th while battling a tight race car.
 The following week at Talladega, Earnhardt led 38 laps and was about to receive a push from Austin Dillon to overtake Jamie McMurray on the last lap when Ricky Stenhouse Jr. tapped Dillon, causing that driver to spin out and then get hit by Casey Mears, leaving Earnhardt with a 2nd-place finish.
-The following week at Martinville, Earnhardt earned an 8th-place finish.
-The next week at Texas, he had a solid night, finishing 2nd to Johnson for the third time in the season (after Daytona and Dover).
+The following week at Martinville, Earnhardt earned an eighth-place finish.
+The next week at Texas, he had a solid night, finishing second to Johnson for the third time in the season (after Daytona and Dover).
 The next week at Phoenix, Earnhardt started by being forced to pit with a loose wheel early, putting him a lap down.
-However, a caution allowed him to use the free pass to get back on the lead lap and salvage a 4th-place finish.
+However, a caution allowed him to use the free pass to get back on the lead lap and salvage a fourth-place finish.

-At the season finale, the last 67 laps saw a tight battle for the lead between Earnhardt; Matt Kenseth; and Denny Hamlin.
-Hamlin won while Earnhardt finished 3rd, giving him his first Top 5 at Homestead.
-He finished off the season 5th in the points, with two pole positions, ten Top 5s, and a career-high 22 Top 10 finishes.
+At the season finale, the last 67 laps saw a tight battle for the lead between Earnhardt, Matt Kenseth; and Denny Hamlin.
+Hamlin won while Earnhardt finished third, giving him his first top-five at Homestead.
+He finished off the season fifth in the points, with two pole positions, ten top-fives, and a career-high 22 top-tens.